hillbrad/U2FReviews/README.md

 ## Google Advanced Protection:

-Google recently launched an advanced account security program. https://landing.google.com/advancedprotection/ It hardens your account against phishing and account recovery attacks and requires a U2F confirmation for every login.
+Google recently launched an advanced account security program. https://landing.google.com/advancedprotection/ It hardens your account against phishing and account recovery attacks and requires a U2F confirmation when you login for the first time on a computer, browser, or device.
 You must register two security keys to enable this feature, and number of people have asked me which I recommend, or more simply, which ones work.
 I recommend the following:

 ### For Android Users: